Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/01-aie_lenet_tutorial/README.md

 make all TARGET=hw EN_TRACE=1
 ```

 The default value of EN_TRACE is 0.
-This command runs the `make kernels`, `make graph`, `make xclbin`, `make application`, and `make package` for hardware emulation or for running on hardware (VCK190 board), depending on the `TARGET` you specify.
+This command runs the `make kernels`, `make graph`, `make xsa`, `make application`, and `make package` for hardware emulation or for running on hardware (VCK190 board), depending on the `TARGET` you specify.
 Also, if the `TARGET` specified is hardware `EN_TRACE` can be set to 1 to enable trace to measure throughput.

 You can also run the following command to build the entire LeNet tutorial *and* launch hardware emulation:
 ```bash